International contract security requirements

 Canadian organizations can expect a number of actions to occur during the following 3 phases of the contracting process.

-- help your organization understand foreign contract security requirements, and ensure they comply with the bilateral security instrument in place with that country
+- help your organization understand foreign contract security requirements, and ensure they comply with the international bilateral security instrument in place with that country or international organization

 - need to approve the anticipated release of Canadian classified information to foreign entities

-- provide security screening once your organization is sponsored by the foreign national or designated security authority or a Canadian approved source
+- provide security screening once your organization is sponsored by the foreign NSA, the DSA or a Canadian approved source

 - assist with any required exchange of classified solicitation documents, if required